WP File Download: Files and Categories

 Additional options are available, like file pagination.
 If you have a massive amount of files you can add pagination so that your WordPress content loads faster and is easier to digest for your readers.

 File pagination can be enabled and configured from the Main setting > Frontend tab.

 Open PDF in browser

-Finally, you also have an option to open the PDF in a new tab instead of downloading it.
+Finally, you also have an option to open the PDF in a new tab instead of previewing it as a lightbox.
 You can find this option in the Frontend tab too.